Caterpillar: Behavior

 Most caterpillars are solely herbivorous.
 Many are restricted to feeding on one species of plant, while others are polyphagous.
 Some, including the clothes moth, feed on detritus.
-Some are predatory, and may prey on other species of caterpillars (e.g. Hawaiian Eupithecia).
+Some are predatory, and may prey on other species of caterpillars (such as Hawaiian Eupithecia).
 Others feed on eggs of other insects, aphids, scale insects, or ant larvae.
 A few are parasitic on cicadas or leaf hoppers (Epipyropidae).
 Some Hawaiian caterpillars (Hyposmocoma molluscivora) use silk traps to capture snails.

 Many caterpillars are nocturnal.
 For example, the "cutworms" (of the family Noctuidae) hide at the base of plants during the day and only feed at night.
 Others, such as spongy moth (Lymantria dispar) larvae, change their activity patterns depending on density and larval stage, with more diurnal feeding in early instars and high densities.